CsatiZoltan/t8code-wiki/Installation.md

 ../t8code/configure [OPTIONS]
 ```

-You can choose from various options to configure t8code.To see a list of possible configure options, call
+You can choose from various options to configure t8code.
+To see a list of possible configure options, call

 ```bash
  ./configure -h